CAM-Gerlach/spyder-api-docs/docs/qt_introduction.md

 Common Qt components are summarized below in the following sections, and linked to their full reference in the Qt documentation.

-### MainWindow

-The [MainWindow](https://doc.qt.io/qt/qmainwindow.html#details) class provides a main application window with its own layout in which you can include toolbars ([QToolBar](https://doc.qt.io/qt/qtoolbar.html)), menus ([QMenuBar](https://doc.qt.io/qt/qmenubar.html)), status bars ([QStatusBar](https://doc.qt.io/qt/qstatusbar.html)), and dockable widgets ([QDockWidget](https://doc.qt.io/qt/qdockwidget.html)).

-### Windows

-A [window](https://doc.qt.io/qt/application-windows.html) is a widget that is not embedded in a parent widget.
-When an application requires additional windows that do not block the main window, they can be provided as ``QWidget`` instances without a parent.
-These can be used for parallel tasks that take place in long-running processes, such as displaying graphs or editing documents.

 ### Widgets

 [Widgets](https://doc.qt.io/qt/qtwidgets-index.html) are the main building blocks for creating a UI in Qt.